theMagicalKarp/gameoflife/README.md

 ## 🧩 What is Conway’s Game of Life?

 Conway’s Game of Life is a cellular automaton devised by mathematician John Conway in 1970.
-It’s not a traditional game , there are no players, but a simulation that evolves over time based on simple rules.
+It’s not a traditional game, there are no players, but a simulation that evolves over time based on simple rules.

 Each cell on the grid is either alive or dead.
 At every tick _(generation)_, all